Welcome to our gallery focusing on the elegant Apartment G project, a home interior by Simutin Design.

 In every available space, more unique furniture has been added to flesh out the accommodations in this home.
 Here we see an ornately carved wood frame chair and complementary side table tucked into the bedroom corner.

-The master bedroom is highlighted by the presence of sky blue on the wallpaper, drapes, and headboard framing.
+The primary bedroom is highlighted by the presence of sky blue on the wallpaper, drapes, and headboard framing.
 The lower wall is decked in white wainscoting, adding a bold contrast to the rich, dark hardwood flooring.

 Seen in profile, the bedroom is an explosion of color and texture.
 Gold accents add an opulent touch, while a wood framed accent chair adds a unique focal point.

-The master bathroom centers on a circular space with a classic claw foot tub over black and white tile flooring.
+The primary bathroom centers on a circular space with a classic claw foot tub over black and white tile flooring.
 Floral wallpaper in a different shade helps define this distinctive area of the home.

 This discreet laundry space is accessed directly from the main bathroom, tucked into a well lit corner off the circular main body of the room.
 The functional aspects are well hidden behind ornate cabinetry.